 Damon Runyon award recipients are required to deposit an electronic copy of their final peer-reviewed manuscripts in PubMed Central immediately upon acceptance for journal publication and take the steps necessary to link that manuscript to the appropriate Damon Runyon grant.
 The manuscript is to be made publicly available in PubMed Central no later than 12 months after the official date of journal publication.
+This requirement applies to all Damon Runyon grants awarded after July 1, 2013.

 It is the responsibility of the awardee to ensure journal articles are deposited into PubMed Central.
 As a member of the Health Research Alliance (HRA), Damon Runyon has adopted the procedures established by HRA which has partnered with the National Library of Medicine (NLM) to enable HRA memberfunded awardees to deposit their publications into PubMed Central with an embargo no longer than 12 months.
 The first step involves linking award information to the awardee profile in the HRA Open system.
-Please refer to the hRA Open User Guide for Awardees and follow the instructions provided.
+Please refer to the HRA Open User Guide for Awardees and follow the instructions provided.